SuperZooper3/AVisualDataFormat/research/2d-encoding/readme.md

 ### Rotation

-Rotation of tags is handled by the encoder, which will assure that the code is valid in only one rotation and that codes will be somewhat dissimilar.
+Rotation of tags is handled by the encoder, which will assure that the code is valid in only one rotation and that codes will have a hamming distance of 3 [[1]](https://en.wikipedia.org/wiki/Hamming_distance), so being resistant to minor errors.